 On April 20, 2010, Moore Wallace North America, Inc. doing business as TOPS filed a complaint against FC Organizational Products, LLC (FCOP) in the Circuit Court of Cook County, Illinois, for breach of contract.
 The complaint also named us as a defendant and alleged that we should be liable for FCOP's debts under the doctrine of alter ego or fraudulent transfer.
-On December 23, 2011, Moore Wallace
+On December 23, 2011, Moore Wallace North America, Inc., FCOP, and the Company entered into a settlement agreement and mutual release.

-North America, Inc., FCOP, and the Company entered into a settlement agreement and mutual release.
 Under the terms of this agreement, FCOP paid Moore Wallace North America, Inc. a specified sum to settle the complaint and reimbursed us for legal fees incurred in defense of the allegations.

-During fiscal 2012, a former software vendor performed a license review and claimed that we were under licensed for certain software products in prior years.
-After reviewing the claims from the vendor, we determined that the amounts claimed were not consistent with our previously existing software licensing agreement.
+During fiscal 2012, a former software vendor performed a license review and claimed that in prior years we had used certain software modules that we were not licensed to use.
+After reviewing the claims from the vendor, we determined that the amounts claimed by the vendor were not consistent with our previously existing software licensing agreement.
 We are actively disputing these claims and believe that a settlement is reasonably possible.
-However, at August 31, 2012 we believe that the amount of such settlement would be immaterial to our consolidated financial statements.
+However, at August 31, 2013 we believe that the amount of such settlement would be immaterial to our consolidated financial statements.

 We are also the subject of certain other legal actions, which we consider routine to our business activities.
-At August 31, 2012, we believe that, after consultation with legal counsel, any potential liability to us under these other actions will not materially affect our financial position, liquidity, or results of operations.
+At August 31, 2013, we believe that, after consultation with legal counsel, any potential liability to us under these other actions will not materially affect our financial position, liquidity, or results of operations.